M3-SEC/spoofmail/README.md

 # Spoofmail
-This tool will help you to spoof an Email.
+This tool will help you to spoof Email's.

 # Requirements
 You need an https://smtp2go.com/ Account.